 The cost of living versus wages, specifically housing has disproportionately been increasing over the past half century in the U.S. A single income in the 1960's, could afford a middle-class family a home mortgage, food and most likely a car.
 Now it takes two or more incomes to barely survive in the ever shrinking middle class.
 Consequently, homelessness has been steadily increasing in our cities and even in our smaller towns, with no realistic solution in site.
-Current housing techniques are too expensive and plainly, not affordable to a large portion of our countrymen.
+Current housing techniques are too expensive and plainly, not affordable to a large portion of our population.

 Our solution is an affordable, modular home-building company that repurposes shipping containers in a factory settling with modern manufacturing techniques*.
 We stand by our Social Purpose Corp business model and are committed to providing our employees a living wage.